Solving the problem of lost or no communications in theatre

 Chief Technology Officer

 Guy Desbiens started an information technology company in 1993 delivering products, IT network consultation, and dynamic web applications to various corporate customers in the Ottawa area.
 In 2001, he joined EMS Satcom (now Honeywell) leading hardware and software teams as Product Manager.
 He designed advanced portable satellite systems, providing fleet management products to large transportation companies, and blue force tracking capability to militaries organizations.
-On leaving EMS Satcom, he joined NORTAC Defence in 2010 as CTO and developed satellite hardware devices, M2M capability, and software products for the SCC TITAN product line.
+On leaving EMS Satcom, he joined NORTAC Defence in 2010 as CTO and developed satellite hardware devices, M2M capability, and software products for the TITAN product line.

 GENERAL SIR RUPERT SMITH